phnx-im/docs/src/spec/queuing_service.md

 }
 ```

-When receing a `QsToQsMessage`, the QS verifies that it is the intended
+When receiving a `QsToQsMessage`, the QS verifies that it is the intended
 destination and tries to fetch the verifying key of the sending QS (if it is not
 cached locally) based on the `source` field.
 The recipient QS then uses the
 verifying key to verify the signature.
 If the signature is valid, the QS